zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_link_type_list - create the HTML code to select a formula link type
         \-- formula_type_list - create the HTML code to select a formula type
         \-- job_type_list - create the HTML code to select a job type
-        \-- language_forms - create the HTML code to select a language form
+        \-- language_form_list - create the HTML code to select a language form
-        \-- languages - create the HTML code to select a language
+        \-- language_list - create the HTML code to select a language
         \-- phrase_type_list - create the HTML code to select a phrase type
         \-- position_type_list - create the HTML code to select a position type
         \-- protection - create the HTML code to select a protection type